Update: July 25th, 2013 this article has been corrected to reflect Google is not at fault for Google Dorks.

 I am not sure why Google believes they can’t hide your personal information from the world,

 since their competitors Bing and Yahoo! are able too.

 Update: Bing and Yahoo and every single other search engine also show private information you should hide.

 I found it odd that anyone who uses Google Blogspot or Google Sites will have their “virtual notebook” appear in Google search results.
 Google is the Webmaster for those two sites, yet they aren’t hiding those “virtual notebooks” from their own search engine.
 I would like to note that as far as I can tell Facebook has hidden their ”virtual notebooks” from Google Search.
 You may read our technical article on how to hide your database, if you aren’t doing so already.

-A website Who calls Google dorks has been keeping track of Google adding private information to their search engine that violates your privacy since 2003.
-In 2003 they were adding some passwords to the search engine, but now the information that Google has is quite shocking.
+A website Which is all about Google dorks has been keeping track of Google indexing private information that sites don’t hide from their search engine since 2003.
+In 2003 they were adding some passwords to the search engine.
 I am not legally allowed to link to the site I am referring to, because the information on that site could help people commit cyber-crimes and break the Computer Fraud and Abuse Act of 1986.